Colorized Coin FAQs

 No. As the name implies, a bimetallic coin is manufactured using two separate components of different metals.
 In modern bimetallic coins, the center component is usually made from one metal, while the outer component consists of a totally different metal.
 In the past, the United States Mint produced a bimetallic coin—the 2000 Library of Congress Commemorative Bimetallic Ten Dollar Coin.
 This commemorative coin was manufactured using both .9995 platinum and .9167 gold.

 What is the United States Mint’s position on the practice of colorizing or plating U.S. coins?

-The United States Mint does not encourage or support products that alter the fundamental images on its coins.
-A superimposed design is entirely different than the coin’s original image and almost obliterates the coin’s intrinsic design.
+The United States Mint does not encourage or support the alteration of coins after they have been issued.
 Congress itself mandates by statute the themes, images, and inscriptions that appear on a particular coin.
 Businesses that choose to sell colorized or plated coins are expected to ensure that they do not violate U.S. trademark and copyright laws or false and deceptive advertising laws.